estellechoi/TIL/javascript/nodejs.md

 <br>

-> Seed the [official Node.js docs](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) for more information.
+> See the [official Node.js docs](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) for more information.

 <br>